rakhimzhankaztayev/Copilot-key-remap/README.md

 - Copilot key sends hardware combo Win+Shift+F23.
 We immediately release Win and Shift programmatically to avoid “Shift+Left” (selection) or “Win+Left” (snap window).
 - First key press fires once, then after a delay (`Sleep 400`) a fast repeat loop begins (`Sleep 30` interval).
 - Other remapped keys use identical repeat logic.
+- `{Blind}` ensures that any held modifiers (Shift / Ctrl / Alt) are preserved, so standard navigation shortcuts continue to work on the remapped keys.

 ### Tuning